Topologizable and power bounded weighted composition operators on spaces of distributions: Weighted composition operators on spaces of distributions defined by local properties

 \textit{Proof of Lemma \ref{stable necessary distributions}.} Let $(X_n)_{n\in\N}$ be the open, relatively compact exhaustion of $X$ from hypothesis a).
-Clearly, the claim will follow if we show that for every $n\in\N$ there is $k\in\N$ such that $\psi^m(\overline{X}_n)\subseteq \overline{X}_k$ for all $m\in\N$.
+Clearly, the claim will follow once we have shown that for every $n\in\N$ there is $k\in\N$ with $\psi^m(\overline{X}_n)\subseteq \overline{X}_k$ for all $m\in\N$.
 In order to do so, some technical preparations have to be made which will be finished once we have proved (\ref{special test function}) below.

 For $n\in\N$ and $m\in\N_0$ we define

 and

 so that $\delta_{m,n}>0$.
 It follows from hypothesis c) that the set